GeorgeYarwood/TrackpadHack/README.md

 This will run the service automatically and mean you never have to think about it again

+There is a chance this won't work on your x13 if different ones use different trackpads or they have different hardware IDs.

+This means you'll need to edit the set hardware ID in main.cpp and then build your own copy.

+I may try and find a better way of handling this if this is an issue

 DISCLAIMER!!

 I take no responsibiltiy for any issues or damage caused by this software.
 The functionality is basic and just disables the trackpad device via its hardware ID.